lostminty/COMPX527_BAG/README.md

 Training on:
 - https://www.kaggle.com/mateohervas/dcsass-dataset (requires sign in)
+Has 13 classes and flags indicating a clip is of interest to the class or normal. so, 14 classes. could in theory look at it as 26 classes

 No  te:
 for downloading the Dataset, the zip comes with a duplicate of the dataset.